 As was mentioned above, the polyptych was commissioned by the provost Altobello Averoldi.
 In 1517, Averoldi had been appointed papal nuncio in Venice, and this happened to be the hometown of the painter Titian (1488-1576).
 The Venetian painter completed the polyptych in 1522, a year which is actually mentioned on the panel in the lower right corner.
 Take a look at the column on which Saint Sebastian rests his foot: it has the text TICIANVS FACIEBAT / MDXXII, “Titian made this (work) in 1522”.
 On the central panel we see the risen Christ.
 He has a banner in his right hand and appears to be floating above his tomb.
 From the colours of the background we may deduce that the resurrection took place at dawn.
 Next to the tomb are two perplexed soldiers, and in the background the tower of a city is visible.

 The small panels in the left and rights corners should be viewed as a single scene, i.e. that of the Annunciation.
 The archangel Gabriel is holding a banner with the Latin words AVE [MARIA] GRATIA PLENA, “Hail [Mary], full of grace”.
 The panels in the lower left and right corners are almost thrice as large.
 On the left we see a kneeling Altobello Averoldi with Saints Nazarius and Celsus.
 The man in military garb with the red cape is presumably Nazarius.
 The panel on the right depicts Saint Sebastian, who has been tied to a tree in a rather strange, asymmetrical way.
 He has his foot on a piece of column and his body has been hit by a single arrow.
 The saint is wearing just a loincloth and closely resembles the Christ of the central panel.
 Below his right knee, Titian painted a blond angel dressed in white.
-The second saint behind the angel is much lesser visible.
+The second saint behind the angel is much less visible.
 He is Saint Rochus, who together with Saint Sebastian is considered a protector of plague-sufferers.

 Other things to see